UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

 :   A simple editor which is included in the LaTeX distributions MikTeX
     and TeX Live.

-ShareLaTeX
+Overleaf
 :   An online editor where you can collaborate with others.
 It is
     convenient to use this on computers where LaTeX isn't installed.
-    Nowadays lots of students use ShareLaTeX, but to learn LaTeX we start using TeXworks.
+    Nowadays lots of students use Overleaf, but to learn LaTeX we start using TeXworks.
-    Afterwards students are free to use ShareLaTeX.
+    Afterwards students are free to use Overleaf.

 In the first exercise we will assume that you use TeXworks.
 To install this, see [Installing LaTeX]({{site.baseurl}}{% post_url 0000-01-01-installinglatex %}).